Tag: NY State Historical Sites

 https://www.tripadvisor.com/Attraction_Review-g47529-d103482-Reviews-Fenimore_Art_Museum-Cooperstown_Otsego_New_York.html?m=19905

 I was in Upstate New York visiting Cooperstown to see the Baseball Hall of Fame and when I finished, I travelled up the road to see the Fenimore Art Museum.
-What an unique museum packed with interesting art from all aspects of the medium.
+What a unique museum packed with interesting art from all aspects of the medium.

 The middle level of the museum specialized in early American works and paintings from the Hudson River School.
 Across the hall was the history of the Cooper family who once owned all the land in the area, developed it to the town known as Cooperstown as a planned community.

-The lower level was dedicated to the Thaw Collection of American Indian Art which was pretty extensive.
 I liked the collection of spiritual masks that could scare away any evil spirit.
 The collection of small dolls and icons makes you wonder how they if ever captured any spirits.
 Their collection of clothing was interesting too.

 The Thaw Collection